trakio/docs.trak.io/README.md

 ### Watch
 `make watch` continuously builds the documentation, watching the files for changes.
-It's handy when developing, as you don't have to keep executing `make build`
+It's handy when developing, as you don't have to keep executing `make build`.

 ## Contributing